-If a child has demonstrated significant cause for concern and has made very limited progress despite a tailor-made intervention programme, the school and/or the parents or carers may a request to the Local Authority (LA) to request statutory assessment.
+If a child has made very limited progress despite additional support and intervention being in place, the school and/or the parents or carers may submit a request to the Local Authority (LA) for a statutory assessment.
 The LA will be given information about the child's progress over time, and will also receive documentation in relation to the child's Special Educational Needs and any other action taken to deal with those needs, including any resources or special arrangements put in place.